nanoframework/nanoframework.github.io/content/reference-targets/esp32.md

 - ESP_WROVER_KIT specific for the ESP WROVER KIT.
 This one includes the UI features, support for PSRAM and driver for the ILI9341.
 - ESP32_PICO that _fits_ all ESP32 boards carrying an ESP32 PICO without support for PSRAM, like the ESP32-PICO-KIT and the M5Stack ATOM.
 - ESP32_PSRAM_REV3 that _fits_ all ESP32 boards carrying an ESP32 chip **revision 3** *with* PSRAM support.
-- ESP32_LILYGO specific for the LilyGO ESP32 board which includes support for Ethernet PHY .
+- ESP32_LILYGO specific for the LilyGO ESP32 board which includes support for Ethernet PHY.

 You can check Espressif [Product Selector](https://products.espressif.com/#/product-selector?names=&filter={%22Series%22:[%22ESP32%22]}) for details on all the existing variants, chips, modules and respective development kits.